Last Updated on July 11, 2026 by Daniel Globe

 - View the receipt under “Cost Details”

-- Print it directly from the site
+- Print or save it directly from the site

 If you hit a snag, American Airlines customer service can help you sort it out.